Ex-U.N. diplomat, others plead not guilty in U.S. bribery case

 Their arraignment came after a federal grand jury indicted the defendants on Tuesday, adding new charges in a case first announced Oct.
 6.

-Prosecutors said Ng, who heads Sun Kian Ip Group, through intermediaries paid Ashe over $500,000 to seek U.N. support of a U.N.-sponsored conference center in Macau.
+Prosecutors said Ng, who heads Sun Kian Ip Group, through intermediaries paid Ashe over $500,000 to seek U.N. support of a U.N.-sponsored conference centre in Macau.

 Ashe, 61, also received over $800,000 from Chinese businessmen to support their interests within the U.N. and Antigua, prosecutors said.
 They said those payments were arranged through Yan, 56, and Heidi Park, who was Global Sustainability Foundation's finance director.